I work as a sales and marketing manager, and I've worked in the car business in the past.

 - Ask for a phone call or appointment

-- Be silly when the urge strikes you (keep it clean though)
+- Be silly when the urge strikes you (keep it clean, though)

-Read The Inquiry
+Read the Inquiry

-- No one really knows what's new for the 2011 model verses the 2008.
+- No one really knows what's new for the 2011 model versus 2008.

 - I got pricing, but not right away.
 Nothing specific or based on actual inventory

 - Questions like "What payment do you need to be at?" and "How much are you putting down."
-NOTE: If these questions don't work well on the lot, what makes you think they will be effective on line?
+NOTE: If these questions don't work well on the lot, what makes you think they will be effective online?

-Bottom line, only 1 dealership gave me a straight answer.
+Bottom line, only one dealership gave me a straight answer.
 Originally, I was going to go with the first person to reach out to me, but they blew it when they wouldn't answer my questions without me first coming in.

-The guy who got the deal, first and foremost responded to my initial inquiry, offered to help me decide what to do, gave me all the information I asked for and was happy to do it.
+The guy who got the deal first and foremost responded to my initial inquiry, offered to help me decide what to do, gave me all the information I asked for, and was happy to do it.
 At this point, I'll pay a little extra because he made it easy and was cool about it.

-That goes a long way people.
+That goes a long way, people.

 Don't Just Send One Price

 When a quote request comes in, show the buyer multiple options.
 If you're selling Hondas and the guy's looking for a Civic EX, send that price and then send an LX, an Accord, and a used one.
 All in one email.
-Choices support decision making and reduce the need to shop.
-In addition it show's you're easy, transparent and flexible.
+Choices support decision-making and reduce the need to shop.
+In addition, it shows you're easy, transparent, and flexible.

 If you'd like a great template for an internet price quote, email me at firstname.lastname@example.org, and I'll send you one that you can use regularly.

-Remember The Golden Rule
+Remember the Golden Rule

 How do you want to buy a car?
-How do want to be treated when you go to the dealership?
+How do you want to be treated when you go to the dealership?
 The way you look at others and the way you treat other people will be in direct proportion to how you are seen and treated by other people.

-Grant Cardone'll tell you, "Treat em like a millionaire."
+Grant Cardone'll tell you, "Treat 'em like a millionaire."
 Every customer, every time, every situation.

 Observe The Golden Rule at all times and watch the magic happen.
 Everybody wins.

-Send A Credit App
+Send a Credit App

-In you're quote, make sure you have a link to your dealer's website for a Credit Application.
+In your quote, make sure you have a link to your dealer's website for a Credit Application.
 Make it easy for them to do business with you and give them the opportunity to move the process along themselves.

 Convenience, speed and high levels of service is what make customers happy now.
 Trust me, if you're in a decent size area, there is always someone willing to sell it cheaper.
-If you're a Toyota store, how many White Camry's are in a 30 mile radius?
+If you're a Toyota store, how many White Camry's are in a 30-mile radius?
 Seriously.
 This is why you need to grasp that a customer will pay more for a good attitude all day long when they won't drop a penny for the other dealership.

 Be of service, be speedy, be convenient.

-Know this, a happy person will tell one or two people and then recommend you when the subject comes up, but a pissed off customer tells EVERYONE!
+Know this: a happy person will tell one or two people and then recommend you when the subject comes up, but a pissed-off customer tells EVERYONE!

-So you've got some happy customers out there or you should at least.
+So you've got some happy customers out there, or you should at least.
 How are you sharing that with the world?

 The first thing you got to do is ask for it!
 Then once you got it?
 Then what?

-Low Tech Ideas:
+Low Tech Ideas

-- Happy Customer Binder where you have actual letters on paper.
+- Happy Customer Binder, where you have actual letters on paper.

-Mid Tech Ideas:
+Mid Tech Ideas

 - Digital Camera photos on Website

-- Copy and Paste reviews from Dealer Rater, Yahoo Autos, Edmund's and Yelp.
+- Copy and Paste reviews from Dealer Rater, Yahoo Autos, Edmund's, and Yelp.

-High Tech Best Practice:
+High Tech Best Practice

-- Get a 30 second video clip of your happy customer (whether they buy from you or not) answering the following question: What's it like dealing with ABC Motors?
+- Get a 30-second video clip of your happy customer (whether they buy from you or not) answering the following question: What's it like dealing with ABC Motors?

-- Get that video on You Tube straight away.
+- Get that video on YouTube straight away.
 Upload it to Facebook and then tag the client. while you're at it.

 - When you got enough video testimonials, put together a 2:30 reel of happy customers for your website.

-- Take digital photos as well and put them on the dealers Facebook page and tag that too.
+- Take digital photos as well and put them on the dealer's Facebook page and tag that too.

 - Tweet and Facebook "Congratulations to John and Jane Doe on their new Nissan Maxima" Make sure they see it.
-Copy any positive response to testimonial page.
+Copy any positive response to the testimonial page.

-Now that you actually have some quality testimonials of other happy clients, make sure all your new and potential clients are fully aware that you are a Rockstar in your field.
+Now that you actually have some quality testimonials of other happy clients make sure all your new and potential clients are fully aware that you are a Rockstar in your field.